Upcoming Street Labs Engagement

 The Street Lab has been installed, evaluated and is currently active in the neighbourhood.
 City staff will continue to monitor traffic data to inform further decision-making if needed.

-The City reviews resident feedback and technical and policy considerations to determine whether changes are needed.
-If no changes are identified, the project will remain in place.
+The Street Lab measures will remain in place indefinitely as long as they continue to improve traffic safety in the area.
+The City continues to monitor resident feedback received via 311, technical and policy considerations to determine whether changes are needed.
+If no changes are identified, the project will remain in place as is.

 As a winter city, understanding how the installations operate and influence street safety and livability is an important part of this learning process.

-These measures are required to continue supporting safety in communities with traffic safety concerns such as speeding, shortcutting and crossing safely.
+These measures are required to continue supporting safety in communities with traffic safety concerns such as speeding, shortcutting and crossing safely during all seasons.

 Curb Extensions and Parklets